Real-time continuous glucose monitoring (CGM) looks deeper than simple calorie models to help us understand weight loss.

 The brain is also affected by diet in ways that promote weight regain.
 When we are calorie-deprived, we see increased brain activity that leads to increased attention, reward, and motivation related to food.
 In other words, calorie deprivation makes us hyper-focused on obtaining food.

-Paradoxically, obese patients with higher levels of leptin (due to higher levels of fat mass) may suffer from “leptin resistance,” thought to be due to reduced transport of leptin across the blood-brain barrier.
+Paradoxically, patients with obesity with higher levels of leptin (due to higher levels of fat mass) may suffer from "leptin resistance," thought to be due to reduced transport of leptin across the blood-brain barrier.
 High insulin levels are also thought to lead to leptin resistance, preventing appetite inhibition and leading to a cycle of increased weight gain.

 How Glucose Tracking Can Inform Our Weight Loss Efforts